rg-engineering/ioBroker.heatingcontrol/README.md

 * (René) see issue #123: use window open / close delay only when window state changed
 * (René) see issue #122: better log for different type warning
 * (René) see issue #120: override from thermostat only if it's different to current settings
+* (René) see issue #126: TestThermostat should not be checked for correct configuration

 ### 0.5.7 (2020-07-07)